aulivis/ai-offer/docs/MAGIC_LINK_EMAIL_CUSTOMIZATION.md

 - Used for: Management API (updating project settings, templates, etc.)
 - Scoped to: Your account (can manage multiple projects)
 - Example: `SUPABASE_ACCESS_TOKEN` (for the update script)
+- **Note**: PATs don't have configurable scopes - they provide full account access.
+Supabase doesn't currently support scoped PATs.

 > **⚠️ Do not confuse these!** The PAT is account-level and used for the Management API.
 The project API keys are project-specific and used for regular application operations.
+Store PATs securely as they have full account access.

 ## Troubleshooting